collective/collective.solr/README.txt

   .. _buildout: http://svn.plone.org/svn/collective/collective.solr/buildout

 The code was written with emphasis on minimalism, clarity and maintainability.
 It comes with extensive tests covering the code base.
+The package is currently in use in production and considered stable.

   .. at more than 95%.
 XXX: make coverage run pick up all modules!